Skip navigation

 The physiotherapist:

-• Explains to clients the risks and benefits of physiotherapy service options and the consequences of participating or not in proposed interventions.
+• Explains to clients the risks and benefits of physiotherapy assessment and treatment options, and the consequences of participating or not in the proposed assessment or treatment.
+This includes, but is not limited to:

-• Respects the autonomy of clients to question, decline options, refuse, and/or withdraw from services at any time.
+• Respects the autonomy of clients to question, decline options, refuse, rescind consent, and/or withdraw from physiotherapy services at any time.

 • Obtains informed consent from the appropriate individual, according to applicable legislation and regulatory requirements, in cases when clients are incompetent, incapacitated, and/or unable to provide consent.

-• In situations of physiotherapy research, obtains approval from the appropriate research ethics authority and informed consent from clients prior to their participation in studies.
+• In situations of physiotherapy research, obtains informed consent from clients prior to their participation in studies consistent with the requirements of the appropriate research ethics authority.

 Related Standards